Shusha: 1988–1994 Nagorno-Karabakh war

 With the start of the First Nagorno-Karabakh War in 1988 Shusha became the most important Azerbaijani stronghold in Karabakh, from where Azerbaijani forces constantly shelled the capital Stepanakert for half a year, leading to hundreds of Armenian civilian casualties and causing mass destruction in Stepanakert.
 On May 9, 1992, the town was captured by Armenian forces in an operation to lift the siege of Stepanakert and the Azerbaijani population fled.
 According to Armenian commander Arkady Ter-Tadevosyan, the city was looted and burnt by Armenian citizens from nearby Stepanakert, who had endured months of bombing and shelling from Azerbaijani forces.
 He also noted it was part of a Karabakh Armenian superstition of burning houses to prevent the enemy from returning.
 A British journalist witnessed Armenian soldiers using minarets of a mosque in Shusha as shooting targets.
 As of 2002, ten years later after the city's capture by the Armenian forces, some 80% of the town was in ruins.
 Armenians also dismantled and sold off historic dark bronze busts of three Azerbaijani musicians and poets from Shusha.
 Another British journalist who visited Shusha in 1997 reported that the gravestones in the Azerbaijani cemetery on the edge of town were "methodically smashed and vandalised".

 After the end of the war, the town was repopulated by Armenians, mostly refugees from Azerbaijan and other parts of Karabakh, as well as members of the Armenian diaspora.
 The population of the town was significantly less than the pre-war number, and the demographic of the town had changed from mostly Azerbaijani to completely Armenian.
 The Goris-Stepanakert Highway passes through the town and is a transit and tourist destination for many.
 There were some hotels in the city, and cultural monuments such as the Ghazanchetsots Cathedral and the Yukhari Govhar Agha Mosque were restored by Armenian authorities.

 After the war, a T-72 tank commanded by the Karabakhi Armenian Gagik Avsharian was placed as a memorial.
 The tank had been hit during the town's capture, killing the driver and gun operator, but Avsharian jumped free from the hatch.
 The tank was restored and its number, 442, repainted in white on the side.
+After the Azerbaijani offensive in Nagorno-Karabakh in September 2023 the tank was removed by the Azerbaijani authorities and transferred to the Military Trophy Park in Baku.